So as you all know I’ve been away for over a month living my best life in Malaysia without a care in the world and not a single moment in the kitchen.

 This is my third attendance at Dessertfirstuk and it’s always a joy to teach others and impart whatever little knowledge I have on Malaysian cuisine.
-For this lesson we made curry puffs, coconut curry, and stir fried greens with dried shitake mushrooms and fungus.
-I know that the mere mention of fungus conjures up mental images of foot disease but trust me when I say it’s such a delicious ingredient and totally vegan friendly.
+For the lesson we made curry puffs, coconut curry, and stir fried greens with dried shitake mushrooms and fungus.
+I know that the mere mention of fungus conjours up images of foot disease but trust me when I say it’s such a delicious ingredient and totally vegan friendly.

 At first sight the menu might appear very basic and uninspiring but it does involve some technique like making the curry puff dough and then crimping the edges.
 The curry requires a paste or ‘rempah’ which is usually the basic starting point for most Malaysian curries.
 Getting the rempah spot on is essential as it will be the determining factor to the end result, and once you’ve grasped this stage it can be replicated for future dishes.

 As I mentioned earlier, organisation is of utmost importance especially when faced with several orders all consisting of different dishes and different collection times.
-Short of military precision it’s vital that some sort of system is in place to ensure all the food goes out hot, everyone goes away with their exact order, and never ever late!
-So my absolute fool proof method is to work with a list, but I’ve always been a list kinda girl anyway.
-Lists are a massive help especially because going through menopause has caused my brain to become a sieve and also they prevent me from running around like a headless chicken on the day!
+Short of military precision it’s vital that some sort of system is in place to ensure all the food goes out hot, everyone goes away with their exact order, and never never late!
+So my absolute fool proof method is to work with a list but I’m a list kinda girl anyway.
+Partly due to the menopause which has caused my brain to be a sieve and partly to prevent me from running around like a headless chicken on the day!

-Once all of the filled containers have left my kitchen, I feel a deep sense of fulfilment and after the last collection I sit back, relax, and indulge in an extremely large G&T!
+As the filled containers leave my kitchen, I feel a deep sense of fulfilment and after the last collection I sit back, relax, and indulge is an extremely large G&T!

 If you want to see more pictures of our food and keep updated on all things Dapur Mariae, be sure to like our Facebook page and give us a follow on Instagram!